stevavoliajvar/stop_cloudflare/PEOPLE.md

 # "Cloudflare, we have a problem"

-This is a list of voices.
-This **does not** mean we endorse you.
+- This is a list of voices.
 If you want to add your blog feel free to do so.
+- Disclaimer: This **does not** mean we endorse you.

 ![](https://codeberg.org/crimeflare/cloudflare-tor/media/branch/master/image/people.jpg)